Skip to main content

 Updated over a week ago

+A selling plan group will contain at least one subscription selling plan.
 These plan options allow you to set the frequency, delivery interval, and discounts your customers have when they subscribe.
 Most commonly, merchants use these tools for subscribe and save, prepaid, rentals, and more.

-Each selling plan group can have multiple selling plans.
 This is most commonly used to give customers a choice about frequency.
 Say offering delivery every week, every two weeks, or monthly.

 Note: Depending on your theme, it might look a bit different than the screenshots above.
 Each theme can style and place elements in different locations, but generally, this is how these settings will be displayed to customers.

-In short, these are the purchase options you want to give a customer.
+In short, these are the specific purchase options you want to give a customer.
 These specify the billing frequency, delivery frequency, and optional discounts.

 Full Name - This is the name of the selling plan that will be displayed to customers in your cart, during checkout, and potentially on product pages (depending on your theme).
-Typically you will want to include the billing frequency in this name:

-Plan Selector Label - This is the name of the selling plan that will be displayed to your customers on the product page where they select their subscription options.
-You may want to include the discount on the label.
+Subscription Selection Plan Label - This is the name of the selling plan that will be displayed to your customers on the product page where they select their subscription options.

 Deliver Every - This setting has two controls.
 It allows you to choose how often the selling plan will bill your customers and on what frequency (daily, weekly, monthly, yearly).
-In our example, we'll select 1 for the interval and Monthly for the frequency settings so the customers are charged every month.
-If you wanted to bill the customers every two months, you'd select 2 for the interval and the monthly frequency.

 The interval settings also control how often orders will be generated in your Shopify store.
 For example, if your selling plan bills the customer weekly, orders will be generated weekly.